Thursday 4 December 7:30 PM

 Mozart’s Great C Minor Mass is a meeting of the operatic and the sacred, a journey in music that builds from its stately opening procession into expressions of calm, fury and radiance.

-Matthew Halls, Music Director of the Tampere Philharmonic Orchestra in Finland and a specialist in eighteenth century music, conducts this performance of one of Mozart’s rare masterpieces of sacred music alongside stimulating motets by Francis Poulenc and Ørjan Matre’s beguiling concerto for harp, choir and instruments.
+Matthew Halls, Music Director of the Tampere Philharmonic Orchestra in Finland and a specialist in eighteenth century music, conducts this performance of one of Mozart’s rare masterpieces of sacred music alongside stimulating motets by Francis Poulenc and composer-in-residence Ørjan Matre’s beguiling concerto for harp, choir and instruments.

 Image: Soprano Julie Roset, photo: David Noles